 This test asks whether the target shares more alleles with Progress-2 than the Neolithic baseline does.
 A positive result would mean that the target is shifted toward Eneolithic north Caucasus steppe-related ancestry relative to that baseline.

-A significantly positive result would therefore suggest that the target cannot be explained as simply lying on the Southern Caucasus Neolithic cline, but instead carries additional affinity to Eneolithic steppe-related ancestry.
+A significantly positive result in this arrangement would therefore suggest that the target cannot be explained as simply lying on the Southern Caucasus Neolithic cline, but instead carries additional affinity to Eneolithic steppe-related ancestry.
 This provides a first test of whether ancestry related to groups north of the Caucasus had already entered the Southern Caucasus by the Chalcolithic.

 With Areni-1 Chalcolithic in the target position